alexiushaledubuque/soundcloud_challenge/README.md

 	4. Pagination

-	5. Embed a player for the user track listing
+	5. Embed a player for the user track listing to play the track

-	6. Live chatting via Socket.io
+	6. Live chatting via Socket.io with other users currently in the system

 	7. Improved design to include carousel of giphys